Excessive Pesticides Usage Hazardous To Human Health, Soil Fertility - UrduPoint

 Excessive Pesticides Usage Hazardous To Human Health, Soil Fertility

-Both male and female field workers are usually exposed to this phenomenon with 70% population of South Punjab living in rural areas and the majority among them directly associated with the agriculture sector.
+Both male and female field workers are usually exposed to this phenomenon with 70 percent population of South Punjab living in rural areas and majority among them directly associated to agriculture sector.

-According to South Punjab Agriculture Secretariat, around five million farmers, the majority among them women, are used to working in agriculture fields to lend a hand to their men and eke out earnings for fighting abject poverty.
+According to South Punjab Agriculture Secretariat, around five million farmers, the majority among them women, are used to work at agriculture fields to lend hand of their men and eke out earning for fighting abject poverty.

-Being frail in comparison with lower immunity levels than men, these women workers are more exposed to pesticide hazards than men due to direct contact with plants of different crops especially cotton as they have to stay at cotton fields for hours during picking season.
+Being frail in complexion with lower immunity level than men, these women workers are more exposed to pesticide hazards than men due to direct contact to plants of different crops especially the cotton as they have to stay at cotton fields for hours during picking season.

-The Agriculture Secretariat of South Punjab, a few months back, conducted a survey and then lab analysis to determine the presence of chemical pesticide residue in cotton fields and the results were alarming.
+Agriculture Secretariat of South Punjab, few months back, conducted a survey and then lab analysis to determine presence of chemical pesticides residue in cotton fields and the results were alarming.

-Three parts of cotton bolls (peel, lint, and seed), collected from the pesticides usage fields after analysis at Chemical Pesticide Residue Lab, Kala Shah Kaku, revealed the presence of an abundant amount of Triazophos and Gamma-cyhalothrin in samples.
+Three parts of cotton-bolls (peel, lint and seed), collected from the pesticides usage fields after analysis at Chemical Pesticide Residue Lab, Kala Shah Kaku, revealed presence of abundant amount of Triazophos and Gamma-cyhalothrin in samples.

-Medical practitioners see the lethal impacts on human beings exposed to pesticides and insecticides fearing these people suffer from unconsciousness, lung and liver complications, and cancer if the disease gets chronic.
+Medical practitioners see the lethal impacts on human being exposed to pesticides and insecticides fearing these people of suffering from unconsciousness, lungs and liver complications and cancer if the disease gets chronic.

-"There are two complications emerging from excessive use of chemical pesticides - acute and chronic," said Dr Waqas Arqam.
-"In the acute form, the farmers become unconscious while spraying or visiting farms soon after spray.
-In the chronic form, they suffer from lethal diseases lung and liver problems, and finally cancer."
-He said a good number of pesticide-affected patients are brought to emergencies during the cotton season.
+"There are two complications emerging from excessive use of chemical pesticides, acute and chronic," said Dr Waqas Arqam.
+"In acute form, the farmers become unconscious while spraying or visiting farms soon after spray.
+In chronic form, they suffer from lethal diseases lungs and liver problems and finally cancer."
+He said a good number of pesticides affected patients are brought to emergency during the cotton season.
 "Excessive chemical pesticides also cause contact-dermatitis leading to itching, bleeding, infection and many other complications."
-He said, after continuous contact with pesticides the residues start accumulating in their bodies, and a particular level of accumulation, causes cancer, liver complications, and infertility, especially in women farmers.
+He said, with continuous contact to pesticides, the residues starts accumulating in their bodies and a particular level of accumulation, causes cancer, liver complications and infertility especially to women farmers.
 "Sometimes, this poison travels to their stomachs when they eat food with unwashed hands."
-"Women are more vulnerable to this phenomenon that results in stunting growth, liver and breast cancer, infertility, and skin complications," Dr Waqas said.
+"Women are more vulnerable to this phenomenon that results in stunting growth, liver and breast cancer, infertility and skin complications," Dr Waqas said.

-He called upon the agricultural department to raise awareness among farmers on the safer use of pesticides and if possible to shift to bio-pesticides to secure crops and human beings from poisonous pesticides.
+He called upon the Agricultural Department to raise awareness among farmers on safer use of pesticides and if possible to shift to bio-pesticides to secure crops and human beings from poisonous pesticides.

 Although the Central Cotton Research Institute CCRI prepared a cotton picker machine and numbers of farmers are shifting to bio-pesticides under Integrated Pest Management (IPM) plan yet these practices are not very common and scores of poor laborers are still exposed to health hazards.

-"Relentless use of chemical pesticide was damaging human health, land fertility, and environment as a whole," commented Malik Arif, a progressive farmer from Nawabpur.
-"The cotton picker can be used only on thick cotton crops and we have not yet this culture in our agriculture."
-Therefore, he suggested promoting bio-pesticides on a larger scale and curtailing the use of chemical pesticides for the safety of people and land fertility.
+"Relentless use of chemical pesticide was damaging human health, land fertility and environment as a whole," commented Malik Arif, a progressive farmer from Nawabpur.
+"The cotton picker can be used only on thick cotton crop and we have not yet this culture in our agriculture."
+Therefore, he suggested to promoting bio-pesticides on larger scale and curtailing use of chemical pesticides for the safety of people and land fertility.

-"Promoting the use of bio-pesticides and encouraging farmers by the South Punjab Agriculture Secretariat to opt for it under the Integrated Pest Management model is an excellent attempt," he remarked.
+"Promoting use of bio-pesticides and encouraging farmers by the South Punjab Agriculture Secretariat to opt for it under Integrated Pest Management model is an excellent attempt," he remarked.

 He said the IPM model remained successful in health security, cutting the input cost and enhancing productivity when it was applied on nearly 500 plots.
 "But, it can be more beneficial if reaches all the farmers."
-He said farmers can prepare bio-pesticides by soaking "neem tree, aak, kortuma, tobacco, and moringa in specific amount of water for 10 hours and then boiling it.
-After boiling, more water can be mixed in it and the spray is ready for crops.
+He said farmers can prepare bio-pesticides by soaking "neem tree, aak, kortuma, tobacco and moringa in specific amount water for 10 hours and then boil it.
+After boiling, more water can be mixed in it and spray is ready for crops.

 Another progressive farmer Muhammad Afzal cultivates chemical pesticide-free crops at 70 acres and was getting handsome production.